cheery/lever/README.md

 First of all you need a good text editor for writing lever code.
 Avoid wordpad and notepad, they aren't good for this.
 Here are some you could try:

- * Visual Studio Code - Easily available on Windows.
+ * Visual Studio Code - Easily available on Windows and Linux.
  * GEdit              - Easily available on Linux.
  * GVim               - used by author, has steep learning curve.
 You can look, but it may be better to use either one of the above ones at first time.